 There’s a lot of information out there, and it can certainly get confusing.
-While you’re researching breast augmentation surgery, it’s helpful to keep a list of questions you may have that you can bring with you to your consultation with your plastic surgeon.
+While you’re researching breast augmentation surgery, it’s helpful to keep a list of questions you may have that you can bring with you to your consultation with your San Francisco breast augmentation doctor.
 Hopefully this list of most frequently asked questions helps to clear up any questions that you may have about breast augmentations.

 - Eden, Jenny.
 (2017).
 Choose Your Look.
 Retrieved from https://edenknowsimplants.com/blog/breast-implant-augmentation-inspriation-photos

 - FDA.GOV.
 (April 2, 2019).
 Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 Retrieved from https://www.fda.gov/medical-devices/breast-implants/breast-implant-associated-anaplastic-large-cell-lymphoma-bia-alcl